braindef/word-stats/readme.txt

 * Color coded legibility indexes: Automated Readability Index, Coleman-Liau Index and LIX.
 * Total characters, alphanumeric characters, words and sentences
 * Characters per word, characters per sentence, words per sentence
+* Relevant keywords, except those specified to be ignored

 You can also display optionally an extra column with the aggregated readability level of each post in the manage posts list.